 The skirt above is from the Russian Constructivist collection, released through the Public Gaultier line and the text on the skirt, ПУБЛИКА ГОЛЬТЬЕ, translates to Public Gaultier.

-The post Inspiration From a Revolution: The Russian Constructivist Collection Fall/Winter 1986-87 first appeared on Vintage Junior Gaultier Clothes.
+The post Inspiration From a Revolution: The Russian Constructivist Collection Fall/Winter 1986-87 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>

-The post Flash Your Sheriff Badge at the Cowboys in Gaultier’s “Western Baroque” S/S 1989 first appeared on Vintage Junior Gaultier Clothes.
+The post Flash Your Sheriff Badge at the Cowboys in Gaultier’s “Western Baroque” S/S 1989 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>